-- C. PUBLIC COMMENTS: As of the writing of this report, the City has received no written comments on the proposal.
-Public participation was solicited through the Citizens Advisory Committee process through two open houses that included public participation and a community survey with the information in the project file. - D. STAFF COMMENTS: As of the writing of this report, the City has received the following comments on the proposal.
+D. PUBLIC COMMENTS: As of the writing of this report, the City has received six written comments on the proposal.
+Public participation was solicited through the Citizens Advisory Committee process through two open houses that included public participation and community surveys with the information in the project file.
+Measure 56 and notices for the Northwest Newberg Specific Plan, Springbrook Oaks Specific Plan, and Springbrook Master Plan were mailed to property owners.